Photo Breakdown - “The Staircase”

 When I see this photo, I remember all these pieces coming together with a little planning, a little luck and an itchy trigger finger.

-For the bride, this is the moment when she put on her wedding dress and headed down the stairs of her own home to marry the man of her dreams.
+For the bride, this is the moment when she put on her wedding dress and headed down the stairs of her childhood home to marry the man of her dreams.

 For Dad, this is the moment when his little girl becomes a woman right before his eyes.